bkuhn/talks/OLF-2011/netservices.markdown

 + Whose computing is done where?

-+ Could Computing: more complicated than SaaS.
++ Cloud Computing: more complicated than SaaS.

 + Interesting applications are collaboration.